Platinum Jubilee of Elizabeth II: Displays and exhibitions

 Historic Royal Palaces planned for a Commonwealth-themed garden in the historic moat of the Tower of London.
 The display, titled Superbloom, was held from 1 June to 18 September.
 More than 20 million seeds were sown in spring 2022.
 The Commonwealth of Nations Globe, a platinum, diamond, gold and silver blue globe set within a silver crown on a blue and gold cushion, was unveiled at the Tower of London.
 The piece was sent to the site accompanied by a 70-piece military band and was featured during the beacon-lighting ceremony in June.

 Titled Art Save The Queen, portraits of the Queen by artists ranging from graffitist musician Goldie to ballpoint specialist James Mylne were exhibited at GALLERY@OXO on London's South Bank, from 2 to 12 June.

 Westminster Abbey roof were opened to public for the first time.
 Tours ran from June to August.

 Madame Tussauds, London, displayed seven replica ensembles of Queen's outfits, which have been worn by some of the 24 lifelike wax figures of the Queen made by Tussauds during her reign, for the platinum jubilee.
 Waxwork figures of main royal family members also received a black tie makeover for the Jubilee.

 A portrait of the Queen by the humanoid robot Ai-Da, titled Algorithm Queen, was displayed in London on 27 May.

 From 1 to 29 June, fifty life-sized corgi sculptures were displayed in the windows and foyers of shops and businesses in Altrincham.
 Called Trooping the Corgis, the project featured mannequins hand-decorated by artists and children.

 To mark the jubilee, the Royal Academy of Arts presented the Queen with the Platinum Jubilee Gift, a collection of works of art on paper by 20 recently elected academicians.
-They will be displayed at the Queen's Gallery, Buckingham Palace, between 12 January and 26 February 2023.
+They were displayed at the Queen's Gallery, Buckingham Palace, between 12 January and 26 February 2023.